Emotional Intelligence

 • The ability to understand and managing emotions efficiently.

-• In the workplace, emotional intelligence enhances team effectiveness, customer service and aptitude.
+• In the workplace Emotional intelligence is a key component of team dynamic, customer service quality, and adaptability.

 Additional Information